ReyhanehAhani/Four_Tank_System/README.md

 # Controlling Four Tank System

-This project is consis of three phases.
+This project is consist of three phases.
 In each phase we test and simulate the system using MATLAB Simulink.